Here’s everything you need to know for the November 8, 2022 election in Merced County.

 Every voter registered to vote by mail will be mailed a Vote-by-Mail ballot by October 10, 2022.

 Return your Vote-by-Mail ballot at a ballot drop off box at any time before November 8, 8:00 PM.
 Click here for a list of ballot drop box locations.

 Vote In Person

 No form of ID is needed to vote in person.
-The list of Voting Assistance Centers is available, and registered voters can visit any location to vote in person starting on October 31.
-Your assigned polling location will be included in your mailed ballot packet.
-You are not required to bring your Vote-by-Mail ballot to a Voting Assistance Center if you prefer to cast your ballot in person, but it is strongly encouraged.
-Click here for a list of Voting Assistance Centers.
+The list of Vote Centers is available, and you can visit any location to cast your ballot.
+You are not required to bring your Vote-by-Mail ballot to a Vote Center if you prefer to cast your ballot in person, but it is strongly encouraged.
+Click here for in person voting options.

 The Registrar of Voters office provides the Voter Information Guide in an accessible format on the Voter Profile page.
-The official ballot for the November 3, 2020, General Election will be available through the Remote Accessible Vote-by-Mail portal beginning Monday, October 5.
-For accessibility questions, call (209) 385-7541 or visit co.merced.ca.us/3357/Remote-Accessible-Vote-by-Mail.
+For accessibility questions, call (209) 385-7541 or visit https://www.co.merced.ca.us/3357/Remote-Accessible-Vote-by-Mail

 There are two circumstances in which you have a right to cast a provisional ballot in an election in California.
 First, if you believe you are registered to vote, but your name does not appear on the voter list at a polling location, you can vote provisionally.
 Second, if you voted by mail, but the county does not have a record of receiving your vote-by-mail ballot, you can vote provisionally.